danny98m/rate-your-music-fast-search/README.md

   * **Some genres require punctuation**
      * Example: rym.py genre post-punk
 * Year Search: rym.py **year** *yearDate* (search decade by adding s at end.
 Example: 1990s)
+  * Brings user to top of all time for given year.
+  * Example: rym.py year 1977
+  * You can also search by decade
+     * Example: rym.py year 1980s

 _**Album Search** will only work for full lengths.
 Adding every release type is more effort than automating search is worth._